Learn how to lower your risk and make smarter decisions while backcountry skiing with pro tips from an AMGA/IFMGA Mountain Guide.

 Advice from an AMGA/IFMGA Mountain Guide

 I grew up in Boulder, Colorado, and today I’m based in Chamonix, France, where I live with my wife and twin boys.
+As a winter sports hub, here is where you’ll find fantastic routes, such as skiing La Vallée Blanche in Chamonix.
 I started guiding almost a decade ago, I spend most of my days in the mountains.
 In the summer, I take my clients rock climbing.
 Come winter, I guide a little bit of ice, but mostly I pull out the skis and take people ski-touring.
 When I’m not in the field, I’m a writer with a couple of published guidebooks.
 My most recent one is The Ski Guide Manual: Advanced Techniques for the Backcountry.

 How dangerous is backcountry skiing?